RoperoIvan/Dialogue-System/docs/index.md

 # Dialogue Systems importance

-A few years before video games emerged, exactly in 1966 a professor of computer science at MIT, Joseph Weizenbaum, developed a program that allowed emulating a conversation with a therapist.
+A few years before video games emerged, exactly in 1966 a professor of computer science at MIT, Joseph Weizenbaum, developed a program that allowed to emulate a conversation with a therapist.
 That program would be called ELIZA and would be the first attempt to try to emulate a conversation between humans and machines.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/eliza_4.png?raw=true"/>